Hessian in the spinfoam models with cosmological constant: Classical analysis of the -SF model

 is a spacelike subspace of $\R^{1,4}$ (dS) or Lorentzian signature subspace (AdS). \end{enumerate} \end{definition}

 Let $X_a\in dS$ (or $X_a\in AdS$), $a=1,\ldots, 5$ be admissible.
 The unique short geodesic connecting distinct points provides the edges of $4$-simplex.
-Let us choose an orthonormal oriented frame at every vertex.
+Let us choose an orthonormal oriented {\Blue and time-oriented} frame at every vertex.
 Parallel transport from vertex $b$ to vertex $a$ determines a group element $G_{ab}\in \SO_+(1,3)$.
-We can choose an arbitrary lift to $g_{ab}\in\SLCC$.
 The change of frames is by the action of $G_a\in \SO_+(1,3)$ at vertex $a$, transforming as

-Choosing the lift of $G_a$ to $\SLCC$, we obtain a similar gauge transformation for $g_{ab}$.
-In this way, we associate to such $4$-simplex a unique (up to spin choice per every vertex) flat connection on $M_3$.